Carlo Nason expo – Triennale Milan 2015

 AV Mazzega LT216 Table Lamp

-Materials: Orange hand blown crystal glass base.
-Opaque crystal hand blown glass globe.
+Materials: Orange clear hand blown crystal glass “chalice” with a flattened round base.
+White opal hand blown crystal glass globe lampshade inside.
 Some chromed iron parts.
-Bakelite socket.
+Bakelite E14 socket.

 Height: 25 cm / 9.84”